deiluca/cerebral_organoid_quant_mri/README.md

 # Cerebral organoid quantification in MRI

+This repository reproduces the results published in the paper "Cerebral organoid quantification in MRI"

-This repository quantifies cerebral organoids in MRI.
-It especially implements three tasks:
+Specifically, it especially implements three tasks:
 - Organoid segmentation
 - Global cysticity classification
 - Local cyst segmentation

-These tasks are presented in the paper Cerebral organoid quantification in MRI.

 For the implementation of the 3D U-Net, the full credit goes to Adrian Wolny (https://github.com/wolny/pytorch-3dunet).